jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-IV-01.md

 teaches how to determine unknown quantities by means of those that are known.

-**564.** The  above  definition  agrees  with all  that  has  been hitherto  laid  down: for  we  have  always  seen  that  the  knowledge of certain  quantities  leads  to  that  of  other  quantities, which  before  might  have  been  considered  as  unknown.
+<span class="art">564</span> The  above  definition  agrees  with all  that  has  been hitherto  laid  down: for  we  have  always  seen  that  the  knowledge of
+certain  quantities  leads  to  that  of  other  quantities, which  before  might  have  been  considered  as  unknown.

 Of this, Addition will readily furnish an example; for, in order to  find  the  sum  of  two  or